 - Books in any format (physical, audio, “e”)

-Not everybody learns in the same way, and that’s totally groovy beans.
-Pay attention to what works for you, and what makes learning more difficult, so that you can better plan your approach to self-education:
+Not everybody learns the same way, and that’s totally groovy beans.
+Pay attention to what works for you and what makes learning more challenging so that you can better plan your approach to self-education:

 - Are you more of an auditory or a visual learner?

-- How important is repetition of new information for you?
+- How helpful is the repetition of new information for you?

-- Do you usually need to try something yourself for it to soak in?
+- Do you usually need to try something yourself to absorb it better?

 - Is making mistakes a valuable teacher for you?

 There are no “best” learning styles, nor is anyone’s style bad or broken.
-We are all unique, and understanding our unique style is key to finding the best approach.
+We are all unique, and understanding your individual style is key to finding the best self-education approach for you.

-See One, Do One Teach One is one of my favorite techniques for learning anything with a practical or “action”-based component to it (aka, things you want to learn how to do).
+See One, Do One Teach One is one of my favorite techniques for learning new skills with a practical or “action”-based component.
+It follows three simple steps:

 Never be afraid to engage your curiosity and ask lots of questions to expand and diversify your understanding of new things.
 Click that next link, ask that person to explain further, go deeper with your questions!

-Look, I said questions are a big deal, didn’t I?
-I meant it!
-Questioning, in this case, doesn’t only mean to be curious and inquisitive.
+Look, I said questions are a big deal to self-education, didn’t I?
+Questioning, in this case, doesn’t only mean to be enthusiastically curious.
 It also means to challenge new information as you encounter it.

-You are taught to trust that most of what you hear and read in school is accurate, trustworthy, and based in fact.
-The same is not always the case out here in the wild online arena, in this peculiar information utopia/dystopia in which we all live.
+School taught you to trust that most of what you hear and read in school is accurate, trustworthy, and based on fact.
+But unfortunately, the same is not always the case out here in the wild online arena, in this peculiar information utopia/dystopia in which we all live.

 Be critical when consuming new information.
 Just because something sounds confident or looks authoritative doesn’t mean it is.
-Pay attention to the sources you’re consuming, and aim to understand not just their message, but their intent.
+Pay attention to the sources you consume and aim to understand their message as well as their intent.
 Practice evaluating conflicting pieces of info and determining which seems the most valid and trustworthy.

 One of my favorite keepsakes that I’ve carried with me from my days in the game design world is the concept of grokking.
-Basically, it means learning something to the point that you have really internalized it, or “grokked” it.
+Once you have learned and internalized something to the point that you can recall it with minimal effort, you have “grokked” it.

-The first time a player tries a new action in a video game, like jumping onto a platform, picking up some berries, or thwacking an enemy, they have started to learn that action.
-But they haven’t internalized it to the point of not even needing to think about it.
-This is why designers give players plenty of chances to practice it right away, so that they can grok it before you start putting them into seriously challenging uses of that action.
+The first time a player tries to learn something new in a video game, like jumping onto a platform, picking up some berries, or thwacking an enemy, they have started to understand that action.
+But they haven’t fully internalized it yet.

-The same is true for how we learn lots of things — swinging a baseball bat, driving a car, or posting an Instagram Story.
+The same is true for how we learn lots of things — brushing our teeth, driving a car, or posting an Instagram Story.
 The first time you “learn” something, you probably haven’t finished learning it yet.
-It still takes more active thinking to do it.
+You still need time to think about each step.
 Take time to practice, explore things from multiple angles, and bolster your learning through experience!